-Through the use of architectural detailing, the designer has generally created a visually appealing building.
-Since its initial review by the APC, however, the design of building has become increasingly industrial in nature.
-Staff notes that the Guidelines for Multiple-family Developments encourage forms that are inspired by the neighbourhood context.
-Staff therefore strongly encourages the applicant to revise the building design to create a sense of relationship to the adjacent neighbourhood.
-Staff also notes that the main entrance to the lobby is somewhat subdued given that it is the principal entrance to the building and a key component of the face that the project presents to the street.
-It is therefore recommended that the Richter Street entrance be more readily identifiable from the street and convey the visual qualities typically associated with a main entrance.
+Through the use of architectural detailing, the designer has created a visually appealing building.
+The OCP's Guidelines for Multiple-family Developments encourage forms that are inspired by the neighbourhood context.
+The applicant has attempted to create a sense of relationship to the adjacent neighbourhood using traditional materials such as siding and shingles.
+Staff previously noted that the main entrance to the lobby is somewhat subdued given that it is the principal entrance to the building and a key component of the face that the project presents to the street.
+It was therefore recommended that the Richter Street entrance be more readily identifiable from the street and convey the visual qualities typically associated with a main entrance.
+The applicant has made an attempt to identify the main entrance with an entrance canopy feature, columns, and a wide staircase.

 Staff commends the applicant for the proposal to create ground oriented units on the main level of the building.
 These units have the potential to create a strong sense of connectivity to both Richter Street and Martin Avenue thus contributing to a pedestrian friendly streetscape.
-The applicant, however, is proposing an opaque wall surrounding the site.
-Staff feels that the proposed wall compromises the connectivity of the development to the adjacent streets thus also diminishing the benefits of the ground oriented units.
-Staff notes that the applicant is also proposing a height variance for the building to facilitate a below building parkade.
-The main level is thus already slightly elevated above street level.
-The landscaping, including the fencing, should attempt to mitigate the difference in grade to foster a strong sense of connection to the public realm rather than reinforce the separation.
+A small wall, no more than 0.6m (2'0") in height will run along the property lines adjacent to the sidewalk.
+The landscaping will then slope up from the street to the base of the building where two tiers of planting beds will be provided.
+The landscaping will thus mask the portions of the parkade that are raised above natural grade thus mitigating the appearance of the additional 1⁄2 storey which requires a variance.
+Staff acknowledges that the applicant is proposing a height variance for the building to facilitate a below building parkade.
+The main level is thus slightly elevated above street level.
+It is therefore important that the landscaping should help to mitigate the difference in grade to foster a strong sense of connection to the public realm rather than reinforce the separation.
+No fencing along the street frontages is therefore proposed.

-Staff acknowledges that project exhibits livability in its design and use of outdoor amenity areas.
+Staff acknowledges that the proposed project exhibits livability in its design and use of outdoor amenity areas.
 The roof patios have access from individual units and a common corridor.
-At the time the application was reviewed by the Advisory Planning Commission, a large landscaped rear yard was proposed with amenity spaces that included benches, a water feature, and lawn space.
-The high quality landscaping thus mitigated the proposal to exceed the maximum permitted site coverage.
-The rear yard, however, has subsequently been significantly reduced in area with parking spaces/driveways encroaching within it.
-The applicant will be required to revise the site plan to remove the driveways from this area and to submit a revised landscape plan indicating the new proposed landscaping.
-The rear yard landscaping should also acts as a buffer/transition between the mass of the proposed development and the existing single family forms to the immediate east of the site.
+The rear yard will be landscaped with a pedestrian walkway providing access to the building.
+Staff, however, does acknowledge that at the time the application was reviewed by the Advisory Planning Commission, a large landscaped rear yard (approx. 18.0 m) was proposed with amenity spaces that included benches, a water feature, and lawn space thus aiding to mitigate the site coverage and height variances.
+The rear yard, however, has subsequently been significantly reduced in area, to the minimum required 9.0 m setback, with parking spaces located within it.